Countries with the Most Similar Food to Iraq

 The Least Similar Cuisines to Iraqi Food

-The five countries with the least similar food to Iraq are all located in Africa.
-Interestingly enough, four of the five are landlocked.
+Four of the five countries with the least similar food to Iraq are located in Africa.
 Most of these countries get much more rainfall than Iraq as well.
 As a result, they are also more densely forested than Iraq.
-Wheat and rice based products are less commonly eaten in these five countries.
+Wheat and rice based products are less commonly eaten in these five countries than in Iraq.

 1. Central African Republic is a former French colony in the middle of Africa.
 The majority of the country’s diet is based on cassava and yams.
 Bananas and plantains are also an extremely common source of food in the country.
 In contrast, Iraq typically eats more watermelons and grapes.